Internal Financial Control Over Financial Reporting

 What is Internal Financial Control Over Financial Reporting?

-- Securing compliance with the policies of the organization
+- Secure compliance with organizational policies

 Responsibilities of Monitoring Internal Financial Control